R-matrix: Other meanings and uses

 In quasitriangular Hopf algebra, the R-matrix is a solution of the Yang–Baxter equation.

 The numerical modeling of diffraction gratings in optical science can be performed using the R-matrix propagation algorithm.

 R-matrix method in quantum mechanics

 There is a method in computational quantum mechanics for studying scattering known as the R-matrix.
-This method was originally formulated for studying resonances in nuclear scattering by Wigner and Eisenbud.
-Using that work as a basis, an R-matrix method was developed for electron, positron and photon scattering by atoms.
+Using the original R-matrix theory as a basis, a method was developed for electron, positron and photon scattering by atoms.
 This approach was later adapted for electron, positron and photon scattering by molecules.